-This week our Managing Director Tiffany Gaskell and Head of Digital Charlie Kneen travel to Barcelona for the 4th Annual Corporate Learning & Development Summit.
+Our Managing Director Tiffany Gaskell and Charlie Kneen traveled to Barcelona for the 4th Annual Corporate Learning & Development Summit.
 As they were preparing, we asked them how a Coaching Leadership Mindset can be applied to conference speaking.

 – 5 mins read –